dukith/nexteda/README.md

-# nexteda
+# NextEDA
-Machine learning API for EDA applications
+Machine learning API for EDA applications.

 # Quick Starts
 See the QuickStarts for details.
 (Wiki -> Quick Start)